 Newly-hatched baby spiders can be almost spherical, tiny, half-formed, without a lot of features.
 I’ve heard spider enthusiasts describe newly-hatched spiders as “eggs with legs“.
 After their first molt, though, they seem to become tiny versions of the adults, although until a spider has grown up completely it may be missing characteristics that allow you to identify it.
-For example, the baby Lyssomanes viridis above could be either male or female; it’s about 3mm long at this point, and has a lot of growing to do before it becomes fully adult.
+For example, the baby Lyssomanes viridis above could be either male or female; they’re about 3mm long at this point, and have a lot of growing to do before they become fully adult.

 I can’t always completely identify a baby jumping spider, but that doesn’t mean I don’t want a photo of it!
 Enjoy some of my favorite photos of absolutely cuter-than-hell baby spiders.

 This unspeakably small (~2mm) jumping spider is probably a member of the genus Attidops, although I also suspect it might be an Admestina species.

 This is my best guess for the species of this tiny spiderling.
 S/he is sitting on the head of a Phillips-head screw, to give you some idea of scale, and is about 3mm long.

 This delightful little one is almost certainly either a Hentzia mitrata or a Hentzia palmarum, but we’ll have to wait until it grows up to know.
 I love the partially-open eyeball — this reminds me of the “Awiens!!” meme.
 Certainly, the strange plastic shiny thing floating in the sky and flashing lights at him/her must look a lot like a spaceship from that angle!